-We also make the information filed with or furnished to the SEC available free of charge through our website (www.BigCommerce.com) as soon as reasonably practicable after we electronically file such material with, or furnish it to, the SEC.
+In addition, following the completion of this offering, we will make the information filed with or furnished to the SEC available free of charge through our website (www.BigCommerce.com) as soon as reasonably practicable after we electronically file such material with, or furnish it to, the SEC.
 The information contained in, or that can be accessed through, our website is not incorporated by reference in and is not part of this prospectus.
 Investors should not rely on any such information in deciding whether to purchase our Series 1 common stock.

-Index to financial statements
+Index to Financial Statements